Be the voice of other students, and represent them and their concerns and ideas with lecturers, faculties and the University as a whole.

 Representative group executives

 Executive members organise the operation of the Rep Group.
 This involves numerous activities including budget submissions, quarterly reports, planning and running events.
 Members are elected at the Rep Group’s AGM.
 The time commitment is dependent on the role you have in the Rep Group but can vary between 5 and 15 hours a week.
-These roles are Wellington Plus approved, VILP approved (for international students only).
+These roles are Wellington Plus approved, WILP approved (for international students only).

 The groups currently active at the University are as follows (click to contact them by email):